ipaytotaltd/ipaytotal-hostedpage/README.md

 ### 4 Webhook

- <p>If "webhook_url" parameter is send with the request payload, then we will send transaction webhook to the merchant server at "webhook_url".
-The request will be send in json format.</p>
+ <p>If "webhook_url" parameter is sent with the request payload, then the process will send a transaction webhook to the merchant server at "webhook_url".
+The request will be sent in JSON format.</p>

- <p>Below is the webhook request example:</p>
+ <p>Below is a webhook request example:</p>

     {
         "order_id": "202095632606577891",